lanshi17/mcp-sandbox/README.md

    - All generated files are stored inside the sandbox, and file_links are direct HTTP links for inline viewing

 Example workflow:
-- Use list_sandboxes to check for available sandboxes, or create_sandbox to create a new one → Get sandbox_id
+- Use list_sandboxes to check for available sandboxes, if no available sandboxes, use create_sandbox to create a new one → Get sandbox_id
 - Use install_package_in_sandbox to install necessary packages (like pandas, matplotlib), with the sandbox_id parameter
-- Use check_package_status to verify package installation, with the same sandbox_id parameter
+- Use check_package_installation_status to verify package installation, with the same sandbox_id parameter
 - Use execute_python_code to run your code, with the sandbox_id parameter

 Code execution happens in a secure sandbox.
 Generated files (images, CSVs, etc.) will be provided as direct HTTP links, which can viewed inline in the browser.